shridhar-javafsd/java-design-patterns-db-2021/README.md

 ## The FactoryMethod Pattern in java
-a creational design pattern which talks about the creation of an object.
+a design.patterns.demo.creational design pattern which talks about the creation of an object.
 The factory design pattern says that define an interface ( A java interface or an abstract class) and let the subclasses decide which object to instantiate.

 Create a java Interface for messaging
 ~~~~java